• Skip to primary navigation

 There is no need to boil these potatoes before you fry them.
 In lieu of boiling the potatoes to cook them through, opt for a fitted lid to cover the frying pan with.
 This will make the potatoes release moisture inside the pan and cook the potatoes through.
 Plus, you'll have one less pot to clean!

-• Extra Virgin Olive Oil - A good fat to cook the potatoes in because it is both flavorful and healthy.
+• Extra Virgin Olive Oil - A flavorful fat to cook the potatoes in.

 • Garlic - Provides the classic aroma to the dish.